Paris Saint Germain Academy Camp Airport Transfer Information & Camp Frequently Asked Questions

 Q: Can I stay 2 weeks at the camps?

-Outside of dates above, it is not possible to stay on weekend between sessions.
+A: it is not possible to stay on weekend between sessions.

 Q: My son is just outside the relevant age for a particular course.
 What can I do?

-A: as long as participants are born during the year of the age limit, they will be accepted.
+A: As long as participants are born during the year of the age limit, they will be accepted.

 Q: What do I need to bring with me to camp?